talhamahmood666/bulwarkx/docs/architecture.md

 ## Data Flow (Simplified)
 1. Order is created in an ecommerce platform.
 2. Plugin calls the backend, which forwards to the processor.
-3. Processor selects the correct chain/token path and calls the EVM escrow contract (`createEscrow` for ETH, `createEscrowToken` for ERC-20).
+3. Processor selects the correct chain/token path.
+In non-custodial mode it returns encoded calldata + value for the buyer wallet to sign (`createEscrowWithId`/`createEscrowTokenWithId`).
-4. Funds are locked on-chain; events return escrow IDs to the backend/dashboard.
+4. Wallet submits the transaction; the processor watches events or reads `escrows` on-chain to confirm escrow creation and status updates.
-5. Release/refund/dispute actions are initiated by the payer/merchant or arbiter, updating on-chain status and propagating back to off-chain services.
+5. Release/refund/dispute actions are initiated by the payer/merchant or arbiter.
+In non-custodial mode the processor returns payloads for wallets to sign; in custodial mode it can sign directly when configured.

 ## Non-Custodial Design
 - Funds remain in smart contracts; BulwarkX services never take custody.